Drenthe: Politics

-The States of Drenthe have 43 seats, and is headed by the King's Commissioner, currently Jetta Klijnsma.
+The States of Drenthe have 43 seats, and is headed by the King's Commissioner, currently Agnes Mulder.
 While the provincial council is elected by the people of Drenthe, the Commissioner is appointed by the King and the cabinet of the Netherlands.
 The daily affairs of the province are taken care of by the Gedeputeerde Staten, which are also headed by the Commissioner; its members (gedeputeerden) can be compared with ministers.